 Dealing with related concepts

-The focus of EHERO will be on happiness in the sense of life-satisfaction, and the word will be used in that meaning.
+The focus of EHERO is on happiness in the sense of life-satisfaction, and the word will be used only in this meaning.
 This is not to say that related notions of the good life are ignored.
 Much of the research will be about the relation between happiness and other qualities of life.
 One of the questions is what environmental conditions (top-left quadrant in scheme 1) add most to happiness (bottom-right) and which competences (top-right) are the most important for leading a happy life (bottom-right) in contemporary society.
 The question of the relative value of happiness is also on the agenda.